 Dwight Hurst, CMHC: Yeah.
-No, know, that’s that’s a big, big part is that it’s an ongoing health management.
+No, know, that’s a big, big part because it’s ongoing health management.
 I really like how you refer to that oftentimes as health management health building rather than it is causing only on the sobriety.

 Clare Waismann, CATC: Correct.
-So we won’t take any patients that are mandated by courts or that really do not want to be here a because we are not they locked facility, not a psychiatric facility.
+So we won’t take any patients mandated by courts, or that really do not want to be here because we are not a locked facility, not a psychiatric facility.
 And it’s usually a lose-lose situation, you know.
-So we we don’t work with and with involuntary patients.
-Although I think that sometimes they know their bottom has has gone to such a low place that they need to almost be resuscitated where they are.
+So we don’t work with and with involuntary patients.
+Although sometimes they know their bottom has gone to such a low place, they need to almost be resuscitated where they are.

 Dwight Hurst, CMHC: It is an interesting process, having seen some people go through that.
 And I’ll say I’ve seen some people who have done well going through that process.
 But in general, there’s a lot of disadvantages to not being at that point, two, involuntarily being pushed into treatment.

 Clare Waismann, CATC: Correct.
-That’s the difference in treating the patient and treating addiction.
-When you focus on addiction often the patient becomes invisible.
+That’s the difference between treating the patient and treating addiction.
+When you focus on addiction, often, the patient becomes invisible.
 So when he leaves over there, he leaves actually more depressed and more hopeless than he did when he came in.
-Supposedly, he got the treatment that everybody said is what he needed and he still leaves there wanting to use drugs.
+Supposedly, he got the treatment that everybody said is what he needed and still leaves there to use drugs.